 Bachelor's Degree in Native American Studies

-A 4-year bachelor's degree in Native American studies may consist of classroom instruction, an undergraduate research project and an internship.
+A bachelor's degree in Native American studies may consist of classroom instruction, an undergraduate research project and an internship.
 Internships may be completed locally at tribal schools and museums, or nationally through such organizations as the National Congress of American Indians, the Seneca Gaming Corporation or the Smithsonian Institution.

 Bachelor's degree programs might include a range of Native American studies courses, such as: